oziris78/oziris78/README.md

 - ⚫ Python
 - ⚪ HTML
 - ⚫ Java
+   - libGDX, javaFX, swing
 - ⚪ CSS
 - ⚪ SASS
 - ⚫ Javascript
+   - jQuery, react (?)
 - ⚪ C++
 - ⚪ Assembly 8086 (?)
 - ⚪ MATLAB (?)

 <br>
-NOTE 1: the list follows the order of me learning all of the languages <br>
+NOTE 1: the list follows the order of me learning all of the languages (only the main list follows the order, sublists don't) <br>
 NOTE 2: the question mark (?) means I'm currently learning it <br>
 <br>